Advertisement

 The takeaway

 Healthy eating depends on the context.
-For athletes, beneficial food choices do and should look different than the recreationally active individual.
-But healthy eating ideals run deep, and both Smith and Anderson point out how they work with athletes to detach from practices and messaging that aren’t designed to help them reach their goals.
+For athletes, beneficial food choices do and should look different from the recreationally active individual.
+But healthy eating ideals run deep, and both Smith and Anderson point out how they work with athletes to detach from practices and messaging that aren't designed to help them reach their goals.

 For athletes, those goals include getting stronger, running faster, exerting more power, and increasing stamina.
 To do that, it's about the right fuel at the right time.